RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Registrar requires "X-Remote-User" and "X-Csrf-Token".
 Registrar trusts the "X-Remote-User" header, which holds an authenticated user claim.
-Make sure "X-Remote-User" header is properly prepared by the proxy.
+Make sure it is properly set by the proxy.

-Multiplexer requires the headers for the S3 protocol, of course, including "Host".
+Multiplexer requires the headers for the S3 protocol, of course.
+It needs "Host".
+Thus, set "ProxyPreserveHost On" in the Apache-HTTPD configuration.

-Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are implicitly set by Apache-HTTPD.
+Note {"X-Forwarded-For", "X-Forwarded-Host", "X-Forwarded-Server"} are automatically set by Apache-HTTPD.

 ## Set up Proxy by Apache-HTTPD